AdobeDocs/experience-cloud.en/help/single-page-applications-react-implementation/target.md

 ## Prerequisites

-To complete the lessons in this section, you must first complete the lessons in [Configure Launch](launch.md) and [Add the ID Service](id-service.md).
+To complete the lessons in this section, you must first complete the lessons in [Configure Launch](launch.md) and [Add the Identity Service](id-service.md).

 ## Add the Target Pre-Hiding Snippet